 The Ferguson Laboratory for Orthopaedic and Spine Research, under the direction of Drs.
 Joon Lee, Gwendolyn Sowa, and Nam Vo, continues to expand the boundaries of basic science and clinical spine research.
 The primary focus of the laboratory is to understand the biology behind intervertebral disc degeneration (IDD) and develop biological, biomechanical, and cell-based therapies for IDD.
 IDD is a complex process, which involves several possible etiologies.
 These include aging, injury due to excessive mechanical strain, genetic predisposition, or environmental insults such as tobacco smoking.
 Hence our lab explores several distinct but complementary research areas to dissect disc degeneration process.
 Dr. Nam Vo leads the effort in one group in the lab to study the contribution of aging and tobacco smoking on IDD and loss of disc extracellular matrix (ECM) proteoglycans, with a special emphasis on the role of cellular senescence and autophagy in regulating aggrecan homeostasis.
 Dr. Gwendolyn Sowa oversees another group to study the mechanism of mechanical strains on disc cell metabolism, with an emphasis on how mechanical strain-induced inflammation controls disc ECM collagen expression and breakdown.
-Dr. Kevin Bell directs the biomechanics group to investigate the biomechanical properties of the spine and the functional spine units.
 As a practicing clinician working with the lab, Dr. Joon Lee focuses on minimally invasive treatment of trauma and conditions in the spine.

-Dr. Albert B. Ferguson Jr., MD, occupied the Silver Chair of Orthopaedic Surgery at the University of Pittsburgh from 1953 to 1986.
+Dr. Albert B. Ferguson Jr. occupied the Silver Chair of Orthopaedic Surgery at the University of Pittsburgh from 1953 to 1986.
 He retired after 33 splendid years of measurable and immeasurable importance.
 He put the University of Pittsburgh Medical School on the map and kept it there.
 It then prospered and grew, in large part because of his enormous contributions and name recognition, which his iconic figure brought to the University.
-Learn more about Dr. Ferguson's legacy.

 “The Ferguson Laboratory for Orthopaedic and Spine Research is a multi-disciplinary, collaborative brain trust aimed at bettering the understanding of back pain and disc degeneration.
 Under the leadership of Dr. Gwen Sowa, Dr. Nam Vo, and Dr. Joon Lee, the “Ferg Lab” is one of the world leaders in basic science research in the field of spine.
 The lab features scientists, clinicians, and students of every level including undergraduate, graduate, post-graduate, and international fellows.
 I joined Ferg Lab as an orthopedic surgery resident interested in spine and pediatric orthopedics.
 The experiences I had while working in the lab – including animal surgery, basic science/bench top work, scoliosis and cervical spine trauma biomechanics, preparing review articles, and clinical studies—will be invaluable in my future as an orthopedist and clinician/scientist.” - Dr. Nicholas Vaudreuil